Switch out from Dividend to Growth Plans of mutual funds6 min read

 Many investors opt for dividend payout option of mutual funds, as these act as a regular income source and also provide some tax benefits (for investors in the higher tax brackets).
-But the proposed abolition of dividend distribution tax (DDT) in Budget 2020 and making the dividends taxable in the hands of investor, makes this option less attractive.
-Through this article, we will explain the impact of proposed changes on your investments and suggest a better alternative for you.
+But the abolition of dividend distribution tax (DDT) in Budget 2020 and making the dividends taxable in the hands of investor, makes this option less attractive.
+Through this article, we will explain the impact of these changes on your investments and suggest a better alternative for you.

 Before April 2018, there was no DDT on equity – oriented mutual funds.
 Short Term Capital Gains (STCG) was taxed at 15% and Long Term Capital Gains (LTCG) and dividends were tax free.
 Thus, investors favored investing in dividend plans of equity mutual funds to avail the benefit of tax free regular income while pocketing the extra gains accrued on capital invested.